IBM/SalesEnablement-test-repo/docs/NextSteps.md

 Congratulations!
-At this point, you should now be ready to demonstrate the some of the many values of IBM Cloud Satellite to clients.
+At this point, you should now be ready to demonstrate some of the many values of IBM Cloud Satellite to clients.

 To complete the IBM Cloud Satellite Level 3 badge, do one of the following: